halpo/purrrogress/README.md

     function the update any windows, titles and labels.
 The `n` argument is provided to allow for taking uneven steps.
-The `keep.open` argument is provided to allow for windows that stay open to show relevent information, such as total time or average time per step.
+The `keep.open` argument is provided to allow for windows that stay open to show relevant information, such as total time or average time per step.
     If `keep.open` is false (default) when the current counter reaches the total `term()` will be called.
   - **`initialize(...)`** - populates the initial values of `title`,